Patient Access users Click here to order your repeat prescription

 REGISTER NOW FOR PATIENT ACCESS

-From 31st December 2018 all repeat prescription requests will need to be submitted via Patient Access.
+All repeat prescription requests can be submitted via Patient Access.
 This is an online service where you can book appointments, request repeat prescriptions and view your recent medication history, allergies and adverse reactions.

 All you need to do to register is visit www.patientaccess.com to set up your account.